 I have included links to other helpful pages, so that you can begin to manage all that's happening right now.
 And I promise you, managing you will - you'll find that you are much stronger than you would ever have given yourself credit for.

 On that fateful (first) day in court you're there 'supporting' your partner, yet you're very likely to be in turmoil yourself.
 Nobody tells you what's going to happen, where you should be or what's expected of you (unless of course you're giving evidence).

-Then there is that awful sense of guilt and shame.
+Then there's that awful sense of guilt and shame.
 You dread the thought of bumping into anybody you know.
-What would they think?
-What would you say?

-So, I'm hoping I can help you a little.
+So, I'm hoping I can help you a little - and to let you know that you're not on your own.
 If you understand and know how to deal with your own reactions to your partner's sudden incarceration you're likely to feel a little less out of control.

 And now you're having to deal with all this: